How to Make Sago Kesari Dessert

 - Add sugar.
 Now the sago should begin to loosen.
 Stir continuously to prevent burning on the bottom.
-Pour some ghee at intervals.
+Pour in some ghee at intervals.

-- Sprinkle a few drops of water to get the proper consistency.
+- Sprinkle in a few drops of water to get the proper consistency.
 Add cashew nuts and pineapple essence.
 Mix well.
 Turn off the fire.

 - Adding a few drops of water at this stage moistens the sago pearls to prevent them from becoming hard when cold.

 - Transfer sago kesari to a serving bowl.
 Garnish with a few strands of saffron.

 - Serve warm or hot.
 Relish the taste!

 Note: This dessert stays fresh for 2 to 3 days.
 After the first day, store it in the refrigerator.
 While eating, drizzle on some water or ghee to make it moist.
 Serve it hot or warm.